 - You must have earned a high school diploma or an equivalent.
 Verification needs to be submitted.

 - You must pass a Criminal History Record Check check (no older than 3 months) or submit a copy of your current ND’s Educator Professional License (expired license can’t be accepted).
 Regarding the background check, do this right away as the process can take a while.
 Use the following link to request the Non-Criminal Justice Request for Criminal History Record Information.
-Be sure to read through the instructions carefully. https://attorneygeneral.nd.gov/wp-content/uploads/2022/10/CHR-NonCJ-Request-SFN50744.pdf Attach the receipt of a cleared background check in your application
+Be sure to read through the instructions carefully.
+Attach the receipt of a cleared background check in your application. https://certificationcentral.education/wp-content/uploads/2023/10/Public-Request-for-Criminal-History-Record-Informaiton-filled-out.pdf

 - You need 2 professional letters of recommendation that speak to your experiences or interests in the field of special education.
 Please avoid submitting references from friends and family.
 You will collect these letters then submit them when you complete the application.